cncounter/translation/tiemao_2015/32_Solving_OutOfMemoryError/04_memory_profilers.md

-Solving OutOfMemoryError (part 4) – memory profilers ==
+搞定内存溢出(part 4) – 内存分析器
+==

-It is about time to continue our Solving OutOfMemoryError blog post series.
+It is about time to continue our 搞定内存溢出blog post series.
 In retrospect, so far we have covered: Part 1 described the Story of solving an OutOfMemoryError [through the eyes of a Developer](https://plumbr.eu/blog/blog/solving-outofmemoryerror-story-of-a-developer), Part 2 explained how [the Ops usually tackle the OutOfMemoryError problem](https://plumbr.eu/blog/blog/solving-outofmemoryerror-why-didnt-operations-solve-it), and Part 3  started looking at [where to start solving the OutOfMemoryError](https://plumbr.eu/blog/blog/solving-outofmemoryerror-where-do-you-start).
 A couple of next posts will now look at the existing tools that you can use to find a Java memory leak.

-Our past experience, which is supported by a quick search on Google and Stackoverflow, shows that the first set of tools people tend to jump to when solving memory problems in production is memory profilers.
+Our past experience, which is supported by a quick search on Google and Stackoverflow, shows that the first set of tools people tend to jump to when solving memory problems in production is 内存分析器.
 Among them, VisualVM, YourKit and JProbe seem to be the most popular.

 Let’s use our leaking Pet Clinic sample application as our “dying patient” and, using these three tools, try to find out why it crashes with OutOfMemoryError.